 International Day of Disabled People Diary Day

-As part of the effort to make the content of the archive more representative, a new diary day was held on 3 December 2016 to mark the International Day of People with Disabilities.
-Over 30 responses were received, all of which have been catalogued for use by the public at The Keep.
-In order to make participation in the diary day as accessible as possible, respondents were invited to record their day in several different formats, and some residents from RNIB Wavertree House chose to document their day orally.
-These responses were scribed, and are now held in the archive.
+As part of the effort to make the content of the archive more representative, a new diary day was held on 3 December 2016 and 2017 to mark the United Nations International Day of Disabled People.
+Over 30 responses were received reflecting individual records of that day.
+In order to make participation in the diary day as accessible as possible, respondents were invited to record their day in several different formats, and some residents from Royal National Institute for the Blind at Wavertree House chose to document their day orally.
+These responses will be scribed and make available, with other project material, in September 2017.

 May 12th Diary Day

 As part of Beyond Boxes, project participants were invited to take part in Mass Observation's annual diary day on the 12th May.
 The Beyond Boxes team visited Lewes Prison and Brighton Housing Trust to facilitate sessions which allowed participants to record accounts of their day in various formats.
 Repsonses came in the form of written accounts and oral recordings, and will be made available to the public shortly.

 MOP Winter Directive 2016: Homelessness

 The first of a series of Mass Observation Project directives to be issued as part of Beyond Boxes was designed in consultatation with clients of the Brighton Housing Trust.
 They actively helped to form the questions included in the directive and provided assistnat and advice on addressing such an important topic.
 Directive replies, including oral recordings with project participants from First Base Day Centre will be made available in September 2017.